 Keep in mind that how a business uses Trustpilot might affect its star rating, TrustScore, and what you see on its profile page.

 - Are they asking people to write reviews?
 Anyone can take the initiative to review a business on Trustpilot - we call these reviews "organic".
 Businesses that have claimed their profile page can also invite their customers to share their experiences, which can lead to a higher star rating and TrustScore.
-The Business Transparency box shows whether the company is asking their customers for reviews - whether positive or negative.
+The Company activity page shows whether the company is asking their customers for reviews - whether positive or negative.

 What else should you look at?

 If you're unfamiliar with an online retailer, it's a good idea to check their website and other internet sources for warning signs.
 For example: